TechForPalestine/palestine-datasets/scripts/data/common/killed-in-gaza/README.md

   - `cp scripts/data/common/killed-in-gaza/output/2025-07-31.csv scripts/data/common/killed-in-gaza/data/raw.csv`

 The diff script provides a markdown-formatted update you can add to the "blog" and update as needed.

+### After the PR merges

+Two steps that can only happen once the merge commit exists on main:

+- add the squashed merge commit to `canonicalUpdateCommits` in `constants.ts`, plus matching entries in `updateDates` and `updateLinks`
+- `gen-killed-in-gaza-v3.yml` then regenerates `killed-in-gaza-v3.json` (what the
+  `/names` viewer and the SQLite export read) and fails the run if any record is left unattributed at `update: -1`

 ## Old steps